Garden Village A.F.C.: History

 Garden Village A.F.C. was founded in 1922 and started playing football at Swansea League level before joining the Carmarthenshire League midway through the 20th century.
-After numerous league and cup successes over the years, Village gained promotion into the Welsh Football League at the end of the 1998–99 season after finishing second in the Premier Division of the Carmarthenshire League, and successfully beating Neath League team Cwmamman United in the Welsh League promotion play-off.
+After numerous league and cup successes over the years, Village gained promotion into the Welsh Football League at the end of the 1998–99 season after finishing second in the Premier Division of the Carmarthenshire League, and defeating Neath League team Cwmamman United in the Welsh League promotion play-off.
 In their first season of Welsh League football, the club secured promotion by finishing third in Welsh League Division Three.
 In the Welsh Cup Village defeated Pontyclun and Ely Rangers before being knocked out by Inter Cardiff.

 In the 2000–01 season, Village finished eighth in their first season.
 The following season Village became Division Two Champions and were promoted to Welsh League Division One.
 In the 2002–03 season Village were finished 16th and were relegated.

-After a number of seasons in Division Two the club regained Division One status when they finished third in season 2008/09.
+After a number of seasons in Division Two the club regained Division One status when they finished third in season 2008–09.
 In 2010–11 Village were relegated back into Division Two.
 Season 2013–14 saw Garden Village return to the first Division after finishing third in the league, Season 2015–16 saw the management team and a number of players leave the club and Village were relegated to Division Two.